 Chronic Lymphocytic Leukemia

-The myeloid stem cell can develope into one of three types of mature blood cells.
+The Myeloid stem cell can develop into one of three types of mature blood cells.
 These are:

 - Red blood cells: these red blood cells carry oxygen and other materials to all tissues of the body.